openscope/openscope/documentation/airport-guides/klax.md

 NOTE: Aircraft on the HLYWD and ANJLL arrivals are too far away to intercept the ILS glidepath at KRAIN/SKOLL.
 We recommend descending aircraft to 7000ft-8000ft to allow aircraft to descend on the glidepath once the ILS is captured.

-NOTE: As already mentioned above, special attention must be paid to aircraft on the GOATZ1 arrival, which enter the airspace to the South.
-To prevent aircraft from exiting our airspace, a shortcut can be given to waypoints ZAPPP or BUFIE, as aircraft first enter the airspace south of Catalina Island.
+NOTE: As already mentioned above, special attention must be paid to aircraft on the GOATZ1 and DIRBY1 arrivals, which enter the airspace to the South.
+To prevent aircraft from exiting our airspace, a shortcut can be given to waypoints ZAPPP/BUFIE/SLI/TRNDO, as aircraft first enter the airspace near Catalina Island.

 #### Operation